stevesunKyo/udacity_cpp/System-Monitor/README.md

 # CppND-System-Monitor

-This is a Object Oriented Linux system monitor.
+This is a Linux system monitor based on object oriented programming.

-Second project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the second project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ![System Monitor](images/monitor.png)